‘Dancing With The Stars’ Slammed Over Normani Kordei’s ‘Unfair’ Score

 “I’ve been watching DWTS for years and no way should [Normani’s] dance received those low scores… #Rigged #ABC and #DTWS that’s #BS,” @DangeloMorrison added of Kordei’s first score.

-But while fans hit back over Kordei’s score during Dancing With the Stars’ Season 24 premiere, Normani didn’t appear to let the drama get to her.
+But while fans hit back over Kordei’s score during Dancing with the Stars’ Season 24 premiere, Normani didn’t appear to let the drama get to her.

 Normani Kordei retweeted a number of fan’s tweets to vote for her on her official Twitter account while also tweeting out to her 2 million followers that heading out to the DWTS ballroom was “scary.”

 “I had so much fuuun.
-10 seconds before performance ‘you got this girl whatever you do don’t eat the floor going down the stairs'” Kordei tweeted following her performance before Kordei then added that her Dancing With the Stars debut “was scurrrry.”
+10 seconds before performance ‘you got this girl whatever you do don’t eat the floor going down the stairs'” Kordei tweeted following her performance before Kordei then added that her Dancing with the Stars debut “was scurrrry.”

 The latest drama to surround DWTS over Kordei comes after weeks of complaints from fans claiming that former Glee star Heather Morris had an unfair advantage on the show due to the fact that she is a trained dancer.

-Fans lashed out at Dancing With the Stars ahead of the Season 24 premiere and claimed that Heather’s involvement with DWTS was unfair to the other contestants because of her extensive dancing background after her partner Maksim Chmerkovskiy admitted that the two have a “massive advantage.”
+Fans lashed out at Dancing with the Stars ahead of the Season 24 premiere and claimed that Heather’s involvement with DWTS was unfair to the other contestants because of her extensive dancing background after her partner Maksim Chmerkovskiy admitted that the two have a “massive advantage.”

 “To say that we just have this massive advantage, I think so, but I don’t think we’re the only ones that could pull off beautiful, beautiful numbers,” Maksim told E!
 News of dancing with Heather prior to the “rigged” drama that surrounded Normani’s first dance.